yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

   to prevent various attacks on OAuth authorization codes.

 "OAuth Broker":
-: A component acting as an Authorization Server for its clients, as well as an OAuth Client towards Downstream Authorization Servers.
+: A component acting as an Authorization Server for its clients, as well as an OAuth Client towards *Downstream Authorization Servers*.
 Brokers are used to facilitate a trust relationship when there is no direct relation between an OAuth Client and the final Authorization Server where end-user authenticates and authorizes.
-Brokers are an established pattern for establishing trust in federation use cases, such as in Academia and in the business world across corporations.
+This pattern is currently employed to establish trust in federation use cases, such as in Academia and in the business world across corporations.
 Brokers may be replaced in the future with dynamic trust establishment leveraging {{OpenID.Federation}}.

 "Client App":
-: Native app implementing {{RFC8252}} as OAuth client of Primary Broker, and whose redirect_uri is claimed as a deep link.
+: A Native app implementing "OAuth 2.0 for Native Apps" {{RFC8252}} as an OAuth client of *Initial Broker*.
+Client's redirect_uri is claimed by the app.

-"Primary Broker":
+"Initial Broker":
-: An OAuth Broker serving as Authorization Server of Client App.
-And also an OAuth client of a Downstream Authorization Server.
+: An OAuth Broker serving as the Authorization Server of Client App.
+Is an OAuth client of a *Downstream Authorization Server*.
-Primary Broker performs additional handling for App2App use-case, covered in {{protocol-flow}}.

 "Downstream Authorization Server":
-: An Authorization Server which may be a *Secondary Broker* or a *User-Interacting Authorization Server*.
+: An Authorization Server which may be an *OAuth Broker* or a *User-Interacting Authorization Server*.

-"Secondary Broker":
-: A Broker redirecting the flow, which does not perform user authentication and authorization.

 "User-Interacting Authorization Server":
 : The Authorization Server which interacts with end-user to perform authentication and authorization.

-May or may not offer App2App via a native app claiming it's urls as deep links.
-Such app may or may not be installed on end-user's device.
+"Deep Link":
+: A url claimed by a native application.

 # Conventions and Definitions